msdale/readme-generator/README.md

 ## Installation

-We will assume the local computing environment already has a recent version of node installed.
+We will assume the local computing environment already has a recent version of node and npm installed.
 If not please check out https://nodejs.org/en/download/.
-In order to get this node application ready to run, there are still a few initial steps required; (1) clone this github repository using the command 'git clone https://github.com/msdale/readme-generator.git <optional_root_directory_name>', and (2) from within the repository root directory execute the commands 'npm install', 'npm install fs-extra', 'npm install inquirer', and finally 'npm install yargs'.
+In order to get this node application ready to run, there are still a few initial steps required; (1) clone this github repository using the command 'git clone https://github.com/msdale/readme-generator.git <optional_root_directory_name>', and (2) from within the cloned repository root directory execute the commands 'npm install', 'npm install fs-extra', 'npm install inquirer', and finally 'npm install yargs' to make sure all dependencies are updated.
 Now you are ready to run the readme generator.

 ## Usage

 To execute the application, from the root directory of the readme-generator repository clone, run the command './index.js' or 'node index.js'.
 This will walk the user through a series of questions.
-Some questions require an answer.
-Keep the answers short and to the point.
-The final README.md can be modified after its initial formation.
-NOTE: There will be a question about the availability of a 'Usage Video' referencing and mp4 file ./assets/videos/usage-link.url.
-If a usage video is supplied, name it a place it in the <root>/assets/videos/usage-link.url.
-This file should contain the URL pointing to the mp4 file.
-The URL can be created by dragging and dropping an mp4 file onto a markdown file contained in a github repository.
-From there the URL can be extracted and placed in the ./assets/videos/usage-link.url file.
+You'll have to work through required vs default answers.
+The actual answers are not as important as all the sections you decide to include.
+Keep the answers short and to the point; you'll probably edit them later.
+NOTE; There will be a question about the availability of a 'Usage Video' referencing an mp4 file named './assets/videos/usage-link.url'.
+If you want to supply a usage video you will reply (y) to the prompt, but you must previously create an mp4 formatted video and install it in github.
+Here's how; created the mp4 file; drag and drop it into any git repository markdown file while viewing the markdown file in the github browser.
+The dropped mp4 file will be transformed to a URL pointing to the mp4 file saved in a unique user-images.githubusercontent.com location.
+Place that URL as the only line in the './assets/videos/usage-link.url' file.

 ## Usage Video